 There is a well-documented history of artists and creative types living tormented lives and being unable to assimilate into society as easily as others seem to.
 I, for one, am a huge fan of not only the paintings of Vincent van Gogh but also the story of his life and his trouble with practicing his art while forming healthy relationships.
 David Lynch obviously knew that Jack Nance lived such a life, dedicated to his art yet also hopelessly unable to find a place in the world.
 I Don’t Know Jack, the documentary presented by David Lynch delves into the life of Jack Nance, most notably the star of Eraserhead, though he can be found in several other Lynch features, as well.
 Lovingly remembered as Pete Martell from Twin Peaks, and given some of the best lines of the series, Jack Nance led an interesting life and those he knew were simply along for the ride.
 Though he never seemed to struggle to find work or friends, Jack Nance seemed to be unable to navigate his existence in a way that left him personally fulfilled.
 Prone to alcohol-fueled rages, Nance remained a treasure to his friends, especially David Lynch, who saw fit to highlight his life in I Don’t Know Jack, perhaps in hopes that fans of the films Nance left his indelible mark on could get to know him a little better.
 Delving into the life and mysterious death of Jack Nance, it is clear to see why he became a dear friend to David Lynch, his personality is perfectly Lynchian, and one I am personally grateful for becoming acquainted with through this documentary.

 Opening with a brilliant story emphasizing the gift of Jack Nance for storytelling, it is revealed to the audience that even those closest to him could never be sure whether or not Jack was telling the truth when he told a tale, or if he was simply entertaining.
 Known to embellish the facts, or even outright make up a story, Jack Nance sounds like everyone’s favorite uncle at Christmas dinner.
-Family remained dear to Nance, all throughout his life.
+His family remained dear to Nance, all throughout his life.
 Even after he was asked to stay away from his own family, and the children of his closest friends during the time he was in the throes of alcoholism, Nance happily rejoined them once he had finally committed to treatment.
 The treatment Nance so desperately needed came from a most unexpected place.
 While working on the set of Blue Velvet (1986) Nance was taken by the focus and commitment he saw Dennis Hopper give to his acting.
 Hopper himself was newly clean and sober after completing drug and alcohol treatment, and Nance seemed to recognize this and reach out to him in a unique way.
 In I Don’t Know Jack, Dennis Hopper recalls an evening in his hotel room when Jack Nance claimed he would jump out of the window if Hopper didn’t help him.
 Committed to helping another artist out of the same hole he had fallen into, Hopper helped Jack a great deal by taking him to an alcohol rehabilitation center and reframing the lens through which Jack looked in order to help him battle his addictions.

 A lifetime of struggling to meaningfully interact with those around him and the initial disappointment of not fitting into the Hollywood system left Jack looking for solace at the bottom of a bottle.
 Two lead roles just narrowly escaped the grasp of Jack Nance.
 If he had been able to secure the lead roles in either of the films he was so close to, In Cold Blood (1967) or The Graduate (1967) the star of 24-year-old Jack Nance would have been one that shined into eternity.
 One of Jack’s brothers recalls with forlorn just how much those roles meant to Nance and can’t help himself but to lament at what may have been had even one of those roles worked out in Nance’s favor.
 Each person throughout the documentary questioned about the work ethic of Nance praises his dedication and devotion to the craft of acting.
 Everyday life may have been a different story as Catherine E. Coulson, affectionately known to Twin Peaks fans as “The Log Lady”, who was also formerly married to Jack, tells the camera that she worked multiple jobs to keep the fledgling couple afloat while he filled his days hosting gambling parties and spending raucous evenings with friends.
 Coulson recounts the frustration of the exhaustion she experienced being with Jack, yet tells the story they shared together with soft affection making clear that the alcoholism brought about the end of their marriage rather than any carelessness toward the home on Nance’s part.
 Another Lynch favorite, Charlotte Stewart recounts the many odd jobs Nance took on in between acting engagements and how aloof he often was towards those jobs while his focus remained on working as an actor.
 Another common theme of the life of a creative, Jack Nance seemed wholly disinterested in the mundane aspects of everyday life and unable to commit to jobs that did not fulfill him because his preoccupations were so entrenched in artistic endeavors.
 Perhaps Jack’s favorite acting gig was an early one when he was part of an ensemble of actors known as the Do-Da Gang, actors who never broke character.
 It was this all-encompassing type of acting that Nance thrived on and may have been the time he was most fulfilled as an artist.